-Pearson's Falls is a gorgeous 90-foot tall waterfall that cascades down layers of rock.
-It is accessed via a 1/3-mile easy hiking trail that follows the brook with several picnic tables along the way.
-It's located near U.S. 276 between the charming small towns of Saluda and Tryon (check them both out while you are there).
+Pearson's Falls is a gorgeous 90-ft. tall waterfall that cascades down a staircase of rock.
+It is accessed via an easy 1/4-mile hiking trail that follows the brook, with several picnic tables along the way.
+It's located near US 176 between the charming small towns of Saluda and Tryon (check them both out while you are there).

-Pearson’s Falls is named for the young engineer, Charles William Pearson, who scouted the mountains for what was to become the Southern Railroad.
+The waterfall is named for the young engineer, Charles William Pearson, who scouted the mountains for what was to become the Southern Railroad.
 In 1931, the Tryon Garden Club bought the property in order to preserve this unique mountain glen.

-Closed the month of January, Thanksgiving Day and Christmas Day
+- Closed the month of January, Thanksgiving Day and Christmas Day.

 - Youth 6-12: $1 each

 All proceeds go toward the preservation and protection of this beautiful waterfall area.
 Phone: 828-749-3031